jjohnson338/dotfiles/windows-setup-steps.md

 source ~/.config/nvim/ginit.vim
 ```

-# Remap Caps Lock to do something useful
+# Remap Caps Lock to do something useful and other keybinds

-Add a Startup Task in Task Scheduler that launches
-`~/.config/Windows/capslock-ctrlescape.ahk` on system startup (probably have to use full path)
+Copy `~/.config/Windows/windows-keybinds.ahk` to windows startup directory.

 This script remaps the `CapsLock` key to `Escape` when pressed by itself, and `Ctrl` when pressed in combination with another key